-Are you looking for Yoghurt dishes?
-Try Minty Yoghurt-Tahini Sauce and Dressing, Garlic-Yoghurt Dressing, Beetroot with Yoghurt Tahini Dressing, Sweet and Sour Mango Yoghurt Curry, and How to Make Thick Thick Yoghurt.
+Are you looking for similar dishes?
+Try Apple and Celery Creamy Yoghurt Salad, Minty Yoghurt-Tahini Sauce and Dressing, Garlic-Yoghurt Dressing, Beetroot with Yoghurt Tahini Dressing, Sweet and Sour Mango Yoghurt Curry, and How to Make Thick Thick Yoghurt.

 Or perhaps you are after Celery dishes.
 Try Celery Salad with Sour Grapes and Burrata, Quick Pickled Celery with Chilli, Spicy Celery Salad, Simple Celery Salads, and Pear, Celery and Fennel Salad.